lduesterwald/Ct-Value-Prediction/README.md

 * -o --output_dir: Specify the directory for storing the k-mer DataFrame created by the script.
 If the output directory does not exist, it will be created by the script.
 The default is “~/<genomes_dir>/output/”.
 * -d --df_name: Specify the name that the k-mer DataFrame created by the script will be stored as.
 This must be a *.csv* file.
 The default is "kmr_df.csv".
 * -i --dictionary_name: Specify the name that the dictionary of { k-mer : column number } used to create the DataFrame will be stored as.
 This must be a *.pkl* file.
 The default is "kmr_dictionary.pkl".
+An example dictionary used in the createDataFrame.py script is included in the sample folder.

 ### *trainModel.py*
 The *trainModel.py* script trains and stores a Random Forest regression model using the DataFrame created by *createDataFrame.py* to predict the Ct value.
 The script then evaluates the model’s accuracy and calculates the R2 score, RMSE (root mean squared error), and the model’s accuracy within certain intervals and writes the results to an output file.
-The script also generates a list of the top features of the model and the k-mers they correspond to and writes these to the output file.
+An example model trained by this script is included in the sample folder.

 An example run would be:
 ~~~